lazarow/umpggk-server/README.md

 node ./node_modules/bower/bin/bower install // optional for windows node server.js
 ```
-Those command should runthe server on the port 6789 (default) and the web app on the port 8000 (default).
+Those commands should run the server on the port 6789 (default, can be changed in the config file)
+and the web app on the port 8000 (default).

 ### The 2017 edition

-In the 2017 edition, we play NoGo, see details [here](http://ii.us.edu.pl/umpggk2017/).
+In the 2017 edition, NoGo is the game, see details on the tournament site [here](http://ii.us.edu.pl/umpggk2017/).